Get Started with Compliance Training (as Painlessly as Possible)

 Compliance training is an umbrella term that encompasses a wide range of training programs.
 Some compliance topics include:

 • Safety.
-This training is aimed at improving employees’ culture and psychological safety (as well as potentially deterring lawsuits).
+This training is aimed at improving employee culture and psychological safety (as well as potentially deterring lawsuits).
 Occupational safety training includes diversity and inclusion, anti-harassment, first aid, and workplace safety.
 Some safety training is legally mandated by organizations like OSHA, while others are simply a matter of company policy.

 • Legal.
 These courses keep employees from breaking the law.
 Legal encompasses data protection and privacy (GDPR), HIPAA compliance in healthcare, best hiring practices, corporate compliance, and conflicts of interest training, among others.

 • Workplace knowledge.
 These trainings ensure that employees have all the information they need to do their jobs and take advantage of their employment.
 Workplace knowledge includes organizational policies, employee benefits training, and even mandatory training on how to use workplace equipment.
-Certain employees, like counselors or medical professionals, might be required to take knowledge refreshers to retain third-party certifications.
+Certain employees, like counselors or medical professionals, might be required to take knowledge refreshers to maintain third-party certifications.

 Why compliance training matters

-Compliance training is one of the essential functions of L&D. The company needs to provide timely and up-to-date compliance training information for a variety of reasons.
+Compliance training is one of the essential functions of L&D. The company needs to provide timely and up-to-date compliance training information for a variety of reasons:

 • Legal requirements.
 Most prominently, compliance training courses are sometimes legally mandated by local or federal governments or industry organizations.
 For example, OSHA may mandate that a factory certify that they have trained workers to safely operate and maintain specific equipment.
 The company must carefully track and keep records of these trainings in case of an outside audit.
 If they aren’t up to date, they may face fines or even lose their operating license.